How to Feel More Confident in 60 Seconds

 “Speak slowly and speak up, and prepare, prepare, prepare.
 Remember to stay on point and if you find yourself rambling, get back on point as fast as you can.”

 “Prepare.
 I can’t stress this enough.
 Also, be up on current events and have things to talk about.
 If you want to be interesting to other people, you have to be interested in the world and, of course, in people.
 Look people in the eye when you speak to them.”

 Keep Things Simple

 “Simple is better [when it comes to dressing].
 Choose one thing to stand out: yourself.
-They shouldn’t remember the loud patterned blouse you wore.
+They shouldn’t remember the loud-patterned blouse you wore.
 Try to find something small that is uniquely you.
-I always wear my Dad’s ring as a necklace.
+I always wear my dad’s ring as a necklace.
 He died when I was 14 and this ring was made for him by my mother.
-It’s an owl one way and upside down is a walrus.”
+It’s an owl one way, and upside down it’s a walrus.”

 “Smile, but don’t overdo it.
 You don’t want to look silly.
 I also think honesty is best in most cases.
 When I interviewed to produce the series Eastbound & Down, Danny McBride asked what I thought of the pilot and I was honest, I hadn’t watched it.
 I told him I hadn’t seen it but I was sure I would love it.
 Never apologize in an interview for skills you are still learning, just say you are still learning because most people are.
 Believe you are the best candidate, but be humble.”